-"There may not be a soldier in the history of the Army who displayed such an extreme disregard" for his mission, Capt.
-Joe Morrow, the prosecutor, said Monday.
+“There may not be a soldier in the history of the Army who displayed such an extreme disregard” for his mission as a soldier, Capt.
+Joe Morrow, the prosecutor, said.

-Manning's arrogance, Morrow said, meant that he "felt he alone was knowledgeable and intelligent enough to determine what information was to be classified."
+His arrogance, according Morrow, meant he “felt he alone was knowledgeable and intelligent enough to determine what information was to be classified.”

 Morrow asked that Manning, 25, serve a minimum sentence of six decades behind bars, saying his actions created grave risk, disrupted diplomatic missions and endangered lives.

-Defense attorney David Coombs did not ask for a specific sentence, but said that his client was an excellent candidate for rehabilitation and that he should not be left to "rot in jail."
+Defense attorney David Coombs did not ask for a specific sentence, but said his client was an excellent candidate for rehabilitation, and that he should not be left to “rot in jail.”

-"Perhaps his biggest crime was that he cared about the loss of life that he was seeing and couldn't ignore it," he said of Manning's decision to turn over the explosive information to WikiLeaks.
+“Perhaps his biggest crime was that he cared about the loss of life that he was seeing and couldn’t ignore it.”
+Coombs said of Manning’s decision to turn over the explosive information to WikiLeaks.

 “This is a young man capable of being redeemed,” Coombs said in final remarks.
 “The defense requests, after the court considers all the facts, a sentence that allows him to have a life.”

-Lind convicted Manning of numerous counts at his trial in July, including espionage-related charges.
+Manning was convicted of numerous counts in July, including espionage-related charges.
 He avoided a potential life sentence when Lind rejected charges that his actions aided the enemy.